the4thamigo-uk/kafka-play/JOIN_TO_LATEST.md

 - **HOPPING** - Since x.event_time can fall within multiple windows (since they overlap), this will cause multiple reaggregation calculations on the same data, each leading to the same result, leading to duplicate aggregated output records.
 - **SESSION** - can be discounted as we are assuming that we have a near continuous flow of data.

-Hence, our query is :
+Hence, our query becomes :

 ```
 select x.event_time, x.key2, max(x.val), max(y.val)
 from x
 left join y within 1 seconds on x.key2 = y.key2
-window tumbling (size 5 minutes)
+window tumbling (size 3 seconds)
 where y.event_time is null or x.event_time >= y.event_time
 group by x.event_time, x.key2;
 ```